CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05a-Query-a-data-warehouse-in-Microsoft-Fabric.md

    ![02](./Images/01/dp-600-new-6.jpg)

 **Congratulations** on completing the task!
-Please go to the next tsk.
+Please go to the next task.

 ### Task 2: Query the data warehouse